Sahasawat-Boss/Browser-Extension-Quick-Note/README.md

 ## 🔐 Privacy

-All notes are stored **locally** in your browser using Chrome storage.
+All notes are stored **locally** in your browser using extension local storage.
 No data is sent to any server.

 ---

-## 🌐 Platform
+## 🌐 Platform Support

-This project is a **Chrome Extension** and runs entirely inside the Chrome browser.
+- ✅ Google Chrome
+- ✅ Microsoft Edge (via Chrome Web Store)
+- 🔜 Microsoft Edge Add-ons Store (planned)

 ---